+Negatives?
 A few home chefs lamented that the non-stick surface isn’t as great as other non-stick products on the market.

 Another options is cast iron.
-Magnets will definitely stick to its iron, but it will likely scratch the induction cook top.
+Magnets will definitely stick to cast iron, but it will likely scratch the induction cook top.

-And, if all else fails, then you can always use an induction interface disk, which is a thin metal “plate” that sits between the stove top and the cookware, enabling you to use cookware that is not compatible with in induction stove top.
+And, if all else fails, then you can always use an induction interface disk, which is a thin metal plate that sits between the stove top and the cookware, enabling you to use cookware that is not compatible with an induction stove top.
 These work in a pinch, but they are not much fun to cook with.

 After reviewing these great products, we have to recommend the Circulon – 10-Piece Hard Anodized Nonstick Cookware Set, Black.